How to Make Tasty Vegetable Cutlets

 - You can prepare the dough well in advance for later use.
 You can even store it in the refrigerator for a day.

 - Mint-coriander green chutney goes well with vegetable cutlets.
 However, you can use tomato sauce instead.

-- I was not having breadcrumbs at the time of making cutlets.
-I used only semolina for coating the cutlets.
-The best coating is done with breadcrumbs and semolina mix.
+- Once, I had no breadcrumbs so I used only semolina for coating the cutlets, but the best coating has breadcrumbs and semolina mix.

 Vegetable cutlets - Nutritional Information

 |% Daily Value *|

 |Fat 2 g||3%|